sclipman/gfa2network/README.md

 ``"mean"``).
 The helper ``load_paths`` reads ``P`` or ``O`` records from a GFA file and maps path names to node lists for convenient lookup. ``genome_distance_matrix`` computes all pairwise distances between paths and returns a matrix or dataframe.
+The matrix is derived from a cached multi-source Dijkstra search for each path, so runtime grows roughly linearly with the number of paths.  ``--method mean`` averages the node-to-path distances using the same cache.

 Pass `store_seq=True` to attach the sequences from `S` records as the `sequence` attribute on each node.
 You can also set `directed=False` for an